 Do I have time?

-ONE Session – I guarantee you’ll be dancing.
-With my easy-to-learn tips and tricks and common sense approach, the bear hug hold will remain a memory from high school.
+ONE SESSION – I guarantee you’ll be dancing out the door ~ guaranteed.
+The bear hug hold will remain a memory from high school.

 Can I afford this?